haberdashPI/vscode-master-key/notes.md

 ## Visual Documentation Improvements

 Visual doc improvements:

+IMPROVEMENT: upon activating bindings, show the visual and cheetsheet documentation

 IMPROVEMENT: show keybinding tips (for those general commands useful for examining documentation) in the visual documentation for